rust-lang/rfcbot-rs/README.md

 TEXT
 ```

-Only the first of these commands will be registered:
+Both of these commands will be registered:

 ```
 @rfcbot concern FOO